team-building-2

 Understanding Burnout and Stress in the Workplace

 Burnout and workplace stress are serious issues that can harm employees and organizations.
-Discussed below are some causes of burnout, how to spot signs of stress, and the added challenges from COVID-19.
+I’ll explore what causes burnout, how to spot signs of stress, and the added challenges from COVID-19.

 The Nature of Burnout